-Konavle, the most southern Croatian region, covers an area of 209 km2, on which there 9500 inhabitants live in 33 smaller and larger settlements.
-This area has been in possession of the Dubrovnik Republic since the first half of the 15th century, when it was bought from Bosnian dignitaries in 1419 and 1426.
-As such, it is a part of Croatia.
-Konavle region is very old, available historical traces are told about the life in this region even from Paleolithic and Neolithic times (over four thousand years before the Common Era).
-We can track the concrete course of the history in Konavle from the fifth and fourth century before the Common Era on, when this area was populated by the Illyrian tribes of the Plereians and the Ardians, while the Romans submitted the Illyrians in the second century before the Common Era.
+Konavle is the southernmost region of Croatia which covers the area of 209 sqm, with a population of 9,500 inhabitants living in 33 smaller and larger settlements.
+In the first half of the 15th century, when it was bought from Bosnian dignitaries in 1419 and 1426, Konavle came under the rule of the Republic of Ragusa.
+As such, it is a part of Croatia today.
+The Konavle region is very old – the available historical traces of life in Konavle go as far back as Palaeolithic and Neolithic times (over four thousand years BCE).
+We are able to track the concrete course of history in Konavle from the 5th and 4th century BCE onwards, when this area was populated by the Illyrian tribes of the Plereians and the Ardians, before the Romans subdued the Illyrians in the 2nd century BCE.

-This tour introduces the ancient history of Dubrovnik countryside Konavle and its ancient tribes: Illyrians and Bogumils.
-On Konavle archeological tour you will explore part of the rich cultural heritage found in this region: the Illyrian necropolises – stone clusters (stecak tombstones) in villages above the valley, a Mithraeum shrine (in village Mocici) dedicated to ancient Persian God Mithras whose cult was widespread in this region from 2nd until the 4th century A.D. and stone pile – a prehistoric tumul from Bronze or Iron Age in village Mikulici where passed main road, main communication route from Antic Epidaur (town Cavtat) to Rizon (town Risan ) in Montenegro.
+This tour introduces the ancient history of the Konavle countryside of Dubrovnik and its ancient tribes: the Illyrians and the Bogomils.
+On the Konavle archaeological tour you will explore a part of the rich cultural heritage found in this region: the Illyrian necropolises – stone clusters (stećak tombstones) found in the villages overlooking the valley, the Mithraeum shrine (in the village of Močići) dedicated to the ancient Persian god Mithras, whose cult was widespread in this region from the 2nd until the 4th century AD, and a stone pile – a prehistoric tumulus from the Bronze or the Iron Age in the village of Mikulići, where the main road passed, which was the primary communication route from the ancient Epidaurus (the town of Cavtat) to Rhizon (the town of Risan) in Montenegro.

 Price per person: